eluinstra/file-server-documentation/docs/configuration.md

 ![](<img/Sequence Diagram - Server - File Download.svg>)

-1. upload the `file` for the registered user `userId` to the `FileServer` and receive the `path` to the download file
+1. upload the `file` for the registered user `userId` to the `File Server` and receive the `path` to the download file
    Note: alternatively use the action `uploadFileFromFs` if you use a [FileShare](installation/file-server#fileshare-properties) to transfer files
 2. Optional: download the `external-data-reference` for Grote Berichten file transfer
    Note: The `external-data-reference` contains the full download url to the file
-3. after the url is communicated, the user can download the file from the FileServer using a client.
+3. after the url is communicated, the user can download the file from the File Server using a client.
 The user can use a browser using the path and with its SSL keystore installed in the browser.
-The user can also use another HTTP download tool such as curl or wget or the [FileClient](#file-client) to download the file
+The user can also use another HTTP download tool such as curl or wget or the [File Client](#file-client) to download the file
 4. delete the `file`

 #### File upload

 ![](<img/Sequence Diagram - Server - File Upload.svg>)

-1. the `Client` uploads the `file` to the `FileServer` using a tus client
+1. the `Client` uploads the `file` to the `File Server` using a tus client
 2. after the url is communicated, download the `file` from `path`
    Note: alternatively use the action `downloadFileFromFs` if you use a [FileShare](installation/file-server#fileshare-properties) to transfer files
 3. proces the `file`